ryanpf/linux_rocksmith/guides/setup/deck-pipewire.md

 # Create a clean prefix

 Set the Proton version you want to use.
 There's two ways to do this.
-In steam
+In Steam

 * go to `Settings` 🡲 `Compatibility` 🡲 `Enable Steam play for all other titles`, then restart Steam.
 * open your library, right click Rocksmith and go to`Properties` 🡲 `Compatibility` and force one.